tflanagan/quickbase.dev/source/index.html.md

 ```

 <a href='https://help.quickbase.com/api-guide/create_database.html' target='_blank'>Quick Base Documentation</a>

+Use API_CreateDatabase to create a new Quick Base application.
+Quick Base creates the main application table populated only with built-in fields and returns an application token for your API application.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------